Supporting you to succeed

 Equality, Diversity and Inclusion

-We are proud that we attract students and staff from all over the world and from all kinds of backgrounds.
+We aim to attract students and staff from all over the world and from all kinds of backgrounds.
 We value diversity and believe that everyone deserves an equal opportunity to succeed.
 At KMMS, equality, diversity and inclusion are central to our ethos and underpin everything that we do.
 We are committed to ensuring that our students are fully supported with respect to protected characteristics, including LGBTQi and to dealing with issues including domestic violence are treated promptly and appropriately.

 For students with disabilities, specific learning difficulties and long-term medical conditions (including mental health conditions), specialist services are available, to provide support and oversee the implementation of reasonable adjustments in teaching and assessment.